dharmafly/jquery.promises/_posts/2003-01-01-jquery-and-promises.md

 ---
-category: overview
+category: about
-heading: jQuery and Promises
+heading: "jQuery and Promises"
 ---

 Asynchronous code in JavaScript is often handled with nested callback functions.
 This works fine, but can easily lead to messy and tightly-coupled code.